-The BTECH GMRS-V1 features a battery voltage meter that the current voltage of the battery on the display
+The BTECH GMRS-V2 features a battery voltage meter that the shows the current voltage of the battery on the display

-To see the voltage displayed, press and hold the OSQL key for about two seconds.
+To see the voltage displayed, press and hold the (OSQL) key for about two seconds.
+The display will be brief.